Transcript

 00:06:44 Speaker 1

-Available, but you can click the let’s talk button and and reach out to us.
-If your proposal person and you’re willing to explore proposal automation more broadly or or how, how copilot could be brought into your your mix of technologies to help create some new efficiencies, then we have tools and and tech and tips and.
+Absolutely yes.
+So first thing I just mentioned that video on the website.
+So there’s some things that are just generally available, but you can click the Let’s Talk button and and reach out to us.
+If your proposal person and you’re willing to explore proposal automation more broadly or, how Copilot could be brought into your mix of technologies to help create some new efficiencies, then we have tools, tech, and tips and ways that we can just engage directly to help you as well.
+So absolutely would love to help if you’re in that spot.

 00:07:16 Speaker 2